dss-extensions/DSS-Python/README.md

     print('node %d: %f + j%f' % (i, voltages[2*i], voltages[2*i + 1]))
 ```

-If you do not need the mixed-cased handling, you can omit the call to `use_com_compat()` and use the casing used in this project.
+If you do not need the mixed-cased handling, omit the call to `use_com_compat()` and use the casing used in this project, which should make most of the COM instance conventions.

 If you want to play with the experimental OpenDSS-PM interface (from OpenDSS v8), it is installed side-by-side and you can import it as:

 ```
 import dss.v8
-dss.v8.use_com_compat()
 dss_engine = dss.v8.DSS
 ```

-*All validation tests succeed with `dss.v8` but beware those don't include parallel machine tests yet!*
+Although it is experimental, most of its funcionality is working.
+Depending on your use-case, the parallel interface can be an easy way of better using your machine resources.
+Otherwise, you can always use general distributed computing resources via Python.

 Testing
 =======